a-stickan/CryptoBot/README.md

 1. Make sure you have a valid Robinhood account.
 CryptoBot at the moment only supports Robinhood accounts, so you will not be able to use CryptoBot if you do not have an account.

-1. Install the latest stable release.
-The latest release supports Windows, Linux, and Mac OS.
+1. Install and extract the latest stable release .zip folder.
+The current stable release supports Windows, Linux, and Mac OS.

-2. Make sure all the files for the program are in a folder (name of the folder is irrelevant, but the names of the files themselves should not be changed).
+2. Make sure all the files for the program are in the installed folder (name and location of the folder is irrelevant, but the names and locations of the files themselves should not be changed).

 2. Make sure you have Python 3 installed on your computer and that by default .py files are opened by the Python application.
 HAVING THE DEFAULT AS
    AN IDE OR TEXT EDITOR MAY CAUSE SERIOUS ISSUES!